dizukl/UKL-DIZApps/README.md

 We are open to contributions from our partners within the SMITH consortium and the Medical Informatics Initiative (MII).
 Please contact us via DIZ@medizin.uni-leipzig.de to discuss and arrange contributions together.

 ## License
-DIZApps code and config files are licensed with the GNU GENERAL PUBLIC LICENSE.
+UKL-DIZApps code and config files are licensed with the GNU GENERAL PUBLIC LICENSE.
-For additional tools bundled with DIZApps (Python, Nginx) see their separate license files.
+For additional tools bundled with UKL-DIZApps (Python, Nginx) see their separate license files.